beothorn/mind-hackers/README.md

 The insertion is a sentence of maximum 5 words and will work only sometimes.

+## Game loop

+- Read action
+- Render state as text
+- If action has an outcome (ex: success or failure)
+  - Append action to text
+  - Append yes/no question to outcome
+- Append action to text, if action has outcome also append it.
+This is the final text.
+- Ask for narration
+- Print only narration
+- For each state, send final text and a yes/no question, update the state accordingly
+- Go back to read action

 ## Characters
 - Player
 - Waitress